KSMQ-TV

 KSMQ-TV (channel 15) is a PBS member television station in Austin, Minnesota, United States, serving the Rochester–Austin, Minnesota, metropolitan area.
-The station is locally owned by KSMQ Public Service Media, Inc. KSMQ-TV's studios are located on West Oakland Avenue in Austin, and its transmitter is located in rural east-central Mower County, between Grand Meadow and Ostrander.
+The station is owned by KSMQ Public Service Media, Inc. and operated by Twin Cities Public Television, Inc. as part of its Minnesota PBS network.
+KSMQ-TV's studios are located at the KSMQ PBS Broadcast Center on West Oakland Avenue in Austin, and its transmitter is located in rural east-central Mower County, between Grand Meadow and Ostrander.

 Channel 15 went on the air as KAVT-TV in 1972.
 It was built as part of the Austin schools' vocational-technical training program, a predecessor to what is now Riverland Community College, and provided public television programming to Austin and its immediate environs.
 In 1980, it began regional expansion to the rest of southern Minnesota.
 Owing to the fact that cable systems placed it on different channels, it dropped its channel number branding and changed call signs to KSMQ-TV, using the on-air name Q-TV, in 1984.
 The Austin school system spun KSMQ-TV off in 2004 to a community licensee composed of local organizations, the Austin school board, Riverland Community College, and the cities of Austin and Albert Lea.
 The station relocated from the Riverland campus to downtown Austin in 2022.